brentschneider/personal-goals/readme.md

 # 2016 Personal goals

 Yes - they are open source for accessibility across computers I use.
 Also open for transparency, accountability, and of course versioning.

-## Things I'll do This month January:
+## Things I'll do in January:

 - [ ] Publish Book - Aus Talhofzeiten
 	- [ ] final revisions